lief-project/LIEF/doc/sphinx/installation.rst

   $ pip install lief

-Release packages can be found here: `Releases <https://github.com/lief-project/LIEF/releases>`_
+Release packages can be found on the `PyPI <https://pypi.org/project/lief/>`_ and the Github release page: https://github.com/lief-project/LIEF/releases

 Using ``setup.py``, one can build and install lief as follows: